About the artist

 For the majority of her art career, Heather chose to hide behind the moniker, Colibrí, a name given to her by a Yaqui shaman in 1999.
 For so many years, it felt safer to disassociate from her creative work.
 To believe that her work was not of her, but that she only served as a vessel through which the creative expression flowed.
 Over the last couple of years, Heather has learned to accept responsibility for the unique style that only she can express.
 Still believing that the imagination is much larger than herself and recognizing that there is an unexplainable magic and mystery to life.
 Heather now feels more like a collaborative partner with creativity and not just a tool for the creative flow.

 Mysterious Others is her current project.
 A world that has been created from one of her favorite places to be, the world of wonder.
 By bringing this project out into the light of the public eye, Heather hopes to engage with children of all ages (including the child the lives within every adult).
 To inspire imagination and creative play.
 To encourage thoughts about the unexplainable forces that we live with every day.
 To help you step outside of the day to day mundane activities of life and stop for a moment to take in how much magic we are surrounded by.
 To help you create a more magical and inspiring atmosphere at home.
 To uplift your heart a little, one magical creature at a time.

-When she isn't working in the studio, Heather likes to spend time hanging out with her two adorable sons and her loving supportive partner (who also happens to be a badass musician, check him out Kent M. Smith).
+When she isn't working in the studio, Heather likes to spend time hanging out with her two adorable sons and her loving supportive partner (who also happens to be an incredible singer/songwriter/musician, check him out Kent M. Smith).